 I’m a fan of Shimano and Specialized’s shoes and I’ve been looking forward to this launch for a while now.
 Its predecessor, the RC901 has been on the market for almost 3 years, so it’s about time for a new release by Shimano.

-My first impression with the RC902 is it’s about incremental updates.
+My first impression of the RC902 is it’s about incremental updates.

-- Refined toe box shape accommodates more foot shapes.
+- The refined toe box shape accommodates more foot shapes.